Assassin1771/BLOCKCHAIN/Solidity.md

 View can also be used where we are using pure but not vice versa If we are not using any of view/pure and state variables not changing, gives warning

+## CONSTRUCTOR

+Optional (Default constructor created if not created by user) Function only executed once in the beginning
+Can pass arguments also like normal functions
+Used to initialize state variables

+## INTEGERS

+uint and int
+Always check for Overflow

+## OVERFLOW

+Batchoverflow and IntegerOverflow cases in 2018
+Issue was large amounts transferred but couldn't track them

+## ARRAYS

+Fixed and Dynamic Arrays